The Cheshire Assessor’s Office is responsible for:

 - (A copy of your rent/lease agreement showing that you lived in your town as of OCTOBER 1.

 - A letter from the bank stating the date the repossession occurred.

 - A letter from the Repossession company stating the date they repossessed the car.

 NOTE: If bill was paid and adjustments are made based on submitted proof, a rebate of taxes paid will be made, upon written request.

 Property owners have the opportunity to appeal assessments annually.

 The Board of Assessment Appeals determines whether adjustments on assessments under appeal are warranted.
 The Board hears appeals on motor vehicle assessments in September, and hears appeals on business personal property, supplemental motor vehicles, and real estate assessments in March.
 By law, appellants must submit a written application to the Board of Assessment Appeals on or before February 20th in order to appeal.
-Click here to download the application for a petition for appeal.
-These applications are also available in the Assessor’s Office as of February 1st.
+The application form for a petition for appeal will be available for download, and will also be available in the Assessor’s Office as of February 1, 2014.
 The Board will inform petitioners of their hearing date and time by mail.

 back to top....